aws-samples/amazon-translate-enterprise-translation-solution/README.md

 The deployment creates the following resources (all prefixed with <i>EntTranslate</i>):

-- An API Gateway API with two resources called <i>/customterm</i> and <i>/translate</i>, with three API keys to represent two translation personas and an admin persona
+- An API Gateway API with two resources called <i>/customterm</i> and <i>/translate</i>, with three API keys to represent two translation personas and an admin persona.

-- A DynamoDB table with three items to reflect one consumer with three different roles (three API keys)
+- A DynamoDB table with three items to reflect one consumer with three different roles (three API keys).

-- Several Lambda functions (using Python 3.9) as per the architecture diagram
+- Several Lambda functions (using Python 3.9) as per the architecture diagram.

 After the resources are deployed into your account on the AWS Cloud, you can test the solution.